The analysis of emotion, affect and sentiment from visual content has become an

 AP@20 of ANP detectors using different fusion approaches.
 Performance computed by avg. over 5 runs of the reduced testsets (SentiBank v1.1).
 For Early Fusion, the average AP@20 of all ANPs increased from 47% (v1.02) to 63% (v1.1).

-(or code) must agree that 1) the use of the data is restricted to research or education
+, you agree that 1) the use of the data is restricted to research or education

 purpose only, 2) all copyright and license restrictions associated with the dataset/code